SENTHILAMUTHAN/SDR_Lead_CallAnalysis/README.md

 4. **Lead Stage:**    Most of the leads are in the "Discovery pending" stage.

 5. **Average Time per Connected Call:**    The average time per connected call is 111.18 seconds, which is approximately 1.8 minutes.
 It suggests that the SDRs are spending a decent amount of time on each connected call.

+### Recommendations:

+- Lead Loss Mitigation: Ayesha, who had the highest lead losses, should focus on improving lead retention strategies, such as refining her pitch or better qualifying leads.

+- Performance Tracking: Continuous tracking of leads' progress through the sales stages is essential to identify bottlenecks and areas for improvement.

+- Quality over Quantity: While Ayesha displayed high activity, emphasizing the quality of interactions with leads should be a priority for all SDRs to enhance lead retention and conversion.

+- Training and Support: Providing additional training and support to SDRs can help them refine their sales skills and reduce lead losses.

 ###  Dashboard(image)
 ![Dashboard](SDR_analysis_dashboard.PNG)